junxit/us-congress-bills-110/metadata.md

 - 2008-05-22 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 750.
 - 2008-06-05 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S5331; text as passed Senate: CR S5331)
 - 2008-06-05 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S5331; text as passed Senate: CR S5331)
+- 2008-06-06 — Message on Senate action sent to the House.
+- 2008-06-09 — Received in the House.
+- 2008-06-09 — Referred to the House Committee on Transportation and Infrastructure.